-Administrative files regarding what measure were taken to safeguard sensitive data or deploy damage control given the leak to AIPAC and the government of Israel are unavailable.
-Now in private practice, in January of 2009 Dr. Paula Stern speculated the leak may have originated at the USTR.12
+Administrative files regarding what, if any measures were taken on safeguarding sensitive data or investigating the specifics of the leak to AIPAC and the government of Israel are currently unavailable.
+Now in private practice, in January of 2009 Dr. Paula Stern speculated the leak may have originated at the USTR.